Exact statistical analysis for response-adaptive clinical trials: A general and computationally tractable approach: Abstract

 \section{Abstract}

-Response-adaptive (RA) designs of clinical trials allow targeting a given objective by skewing the allocation of participants to treatments based on observed outcomes.
-RA designs face greater regulatory scrutiny due to potential type I error inflation, which limits their uptake in practice.
-Existing approaches to type I error control either only work for specific designs, have a risk of Monte Carlo/approximation error, are conservative, or computationally intractable.
-We develop a general and computationally tractable approach for exact analysis in two-arm RA designs with binary outcomes.
-We use the approach to construct exact tests applicable to designs that use either randomized or deterministic RA procedures, allowing for complexities such as delayed outcomes, early stopping or allocation of participants in blocks.
-Our efficient forward recursion implementation allows for testing of two-arm trials with 1,000 participants on a standard computer.
-Through an illustrative computational study of trials using randomized dynamic programming we show that, contrary to what is known for equal allocation, a conditional exact test has, almost uniformly, higher power than the unconditional test.
-Two real-world trials with the above-mentioned complexities are re-analyzed to demonstrate the value of our approach in controlling type I error and/or improving the statistical power.
+Response-adaptive clinical trial designs allow targeting a given objective by skewing the allocation of participants to treatments based on observed outcomes.
+Response-adaptive designs face greater regulatory scrutiny due to potential type I error rate inflation, which limits their uptake in practice.
+Existing approaches for type I error control either only work for specific designs, have a risk of Monte Carlo/approximation error, are conservative, or computationally intractable.
+To this end, a general and computationally tractable approach is developed for exact analysis in two-arm response-adaptive designs with binary outcomes.
+This approach can construct exact tests for designs using either a randomized or deterministic response-adaptive procedure.
+The constructed conditional and unconditional exact tests generalize Fisher's and Barnard's exact tests, respectively.
+Furthermore, the approach allows for complexities such as delayed outcomes, early stopping, or allocation of participants in blocks.
+The efficient implementation of forward recursion allows for testing of two-arm trials with 1,000 participants on a standard computer.
+Through an illustrative computational study of trials using randomized dynamic programming it is shown that, contrary to what is known for equal allocation, the conditional exact Wald test based on total successes has, almost uniformly, higher power than the unconditional exact Wald test.
+Two real-world trials with the above-mentioned complexities are re-analyzed to demonstrate the value of the new approach in controlling type I errors and/or improving the statistical power. \blfootnote{ {\bf Abbreviations}: ARREST: Advanced R$^2$Eperfusion STrategies for Refractory Cardiac Arrest, CX: conditional exact, CX-SA test: conditional exact test based on total successes and allocations, CX-S test: conditional exact test based on total successes, DRA: deterministic response-adaptive, FET: Fisher's exact test, M-PTW: modified play-the-winner, OST: optional stopping threshold, PTW: play-the-winner, RA: response-adaptive, RAR: response-adaptive randomization, RDP: randomized dynamic programming, UX: unconditional exact}